ishi0026/portfolio/README.md

 Questions?
-1.add contents(paragraphs)
 ★should use other frameworks??? tailwind? js? yes- trying to use animation css or something should use media query for responsive? only used with bootstrap...

-make button for pdf? or, delete button?　whici looks nicer? →　add buttons
+make button for pdf? or, delete button?　whici looks nicer? →　add buttons - centerize did in div text-center / font-size make smaller???

-if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, icon:ok and favicon kmake rounded if possible, description pop up when card touched
+if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once if possible, description pop up when card touched

 ==